ClickHouse/ClickHouse/docs/en/query_language/alter.md

 ALTER TABLE table_name DROP PARTITION partition_expr
 ```

-Deletes the data of specified partition from the table ([How to specify the partition expression](#alter-how-to-specify-part-expr)).
+Deletes the data of specified partition from the table ([how to specify the partition expression](#alter-how-to-specify-part-expr)).
 This query tags the partition as inactive and deletes data completely, approximately in 10 minutes.

 The query is replicated – it deletes data on all replicas.